pedropark99/zig-book/README.md

 ### Render the book

+If you installed Quarto correctly in your computer
-After that, you should be able to build the book by simply executing the following command in the terminal.
+, you should be able to build the book by simply executing the following command in the terminal.

 ```bash